Kids explore the gleaming 1876 Sonoma at the railroad museum.

 On Midtown's southern border along Broadway, the fabled but now defunct Tower Records chain got its start under the neon beacon of the Tower Theatre.
 The cinema still thrives on a schedule of independent and foreign ﬁlms.
 The Tower Café next door offers outdoor seating, and it's a favorite breakfast stop for locals addicted to the delicious blueberry cornmeal pancakes.

 From Midtown, a quick drive takes you to family-friendly Old Sacramento, west along the Sacramento River, and to William Land Park, south of Broadway.
 The park contains the zoo—which is home to endangered animals such as the white-handed gibbon—and the toddler-oriented Fairytale Town, where Mary's Little Lamb will put her hooves right up on the rail to give you a woolly greeting.
 "All the doorways are low here," says a park ranger, "so the kids feel they're in charge for a while."

-After viewing animals—wild and tame—families can acquaint themselves with the ground-beef triangle formed by Ford's Real Hamburgers, Willie's Burgers & Chiliburger, and Suzie Burger.
-At Ford's you can try what is unmistakably the city's finest banana milk shake.
+After viewing animals—wild and tame—families can acquaint themselves with the ground-beef favorite served by Willie's Burgers & Chiliburger, and Suzie Burger.
 Willie's thoughtfully provides paper towel dispensers on the wall next to its tables.
 Suzie dishes up both burgers and cheesesteaks and is scenically located in what was, until recently, a gas station.

 Fill 'er up.
 Whether you're seeking a classic burger or a hopping gallery and dining scene, this town is now a capital destination.